vedro-universe/vedro-docs/blog/2023-05-14-whats-new-vedro-v1.9/index.md

 ---

 That's all for the updates in this release!
 We hope these new features and improvements will make your testing experience even better.
-As always, your feedback is valuable to us, so feel free to reach out with any comments or suggestions.
-Happy testing!

 <SubscribeTip />